PTS RECEIVES LILLY ENDOWMENT INC. GRANT TO LAUNCH PREACHING FOR A POST-CHRISTIAN AGE PROGRAM

 The effort is being funded through Lilly Endowment’s Compelling Preaching Initiative.
 The aim of the initiative is to foster and support preaching that better inspires, encourages, and guides people to come to know and love God and to live out their Christian faith more fully.

-This 12-month program will bring a cohort of pastors to campus four times per year for intensive spiritual formation and vocation discernment, classroom and contextual learning, and structured experiments and capstone projects.
+This 12-month program will bring a cohort of pastors to campus four times per year for intensive spiritual formation and vocational discernment, classroom and contextual learning, and structured experiments and capstone projects.
 Courses will focus on listening and learning, missional discernment, adaptive experiments in communications, and human-centered project design.
 Students will engage in shared spiritual practices and coaching throughout.
 The Seminary will host five cohorts over five years.
 Lessons learned through the cohorts will inform the Seminary’s master’s and doctor of ministry curricula, and spur conferences and publications.

 “The Preaching for a Post-Christian Age Program will deepen the partnerships we have already formed to convene established and emerging preaching in peer-learning cohorts to engage in contextual analysis, vocational and missional discernment, and adaptive experiments in communication to encourage more effective proclamation, ” said the Rev. Dr. Asa J. Lee, president of Pittsburgh Theological Seminary.
 “We believe one aim of faithful preaching is the equipping of the whole Christian community for vibrant witness in the context where they find themselves, responding to God’s claim through deep listening to Scripture and to neighbor.”